python/cpython/Doc/library/token.rst

           NT_OFFSET

-Following token type values aren't used by the C tokenizer but are needed for the :mod:`tokenize` module.
+The following token type values aren't used by the C tokenizer but are needed for the :mod:`tokenize` module.

 .. data:: COMMENT